idaholab/CIEMAT/README.md

 ## Overview

 The Cyber-Informed Engineering Microgrid Analysis Tool (CIEMAT) was developed in collaboration with the U.S. Department of Energy’s Office of Cybersecurity, Energy Security, and Emergency Response (CESER).
-This tool is crafted to bolster the security and resilience of microgrid installations by incorporating Cyber-Informed Engineering (CIE) principles into the deployment and management of energy systems, with a specific focus on battery energy systems often utilized at microgrid sites.
+This tool is crafted to bolster the security and resilience of microgrid installations by incorporating Cyber-Informed Engineering (CIE) principles into the deployment and management of Microgrid energy systems, with a current focus on battery energy storge systems (BESS) often utilized at microgrid sites.

 ## Systematic Approach